bitquery/graphql-docs/docs/Examples/activeAddresses/blockchain-active-addresses-api.md

-## Active addresses for blockchain
+## Get Active Ethereum Addresses Count Since a Date

 To get active addresses for the complete blockchain, you can use the following query.
 In the following query, we re getting active addresses since 1st Jan 2023.
 Also, using date will optimize the api and produce results quickly.